UAE reports drone, missile attack as Iran war ceasefire is challenged

-DUBAI: The Iran war's shaky ceasefire came under further strain on Friday as the United Arab Emirates responded to a missile and drone attack hours after the US said it thwarted attacks on three Navy ships in the Strait of Hormuz and retaliated against Iranian military facilities.
+DUBAI: The Iran war's shaky ceasefire was further strained on Friday as the United Arab Emirates responded to a missile and drone strikes, hours after the US said it thwarted attacks on three Navy ships in the Strait of Hormuz and retaliated against Iranian military facilities.

-The violence jeopardised the fragile truce between Iran and the US while the two sides considered a deal to end the fighting.
+Iran and the US are trading blows as their negotiators are seeking a deal to end the fighting, but so far they've avoided a return to all-out fighting.
+It's not clear how close the two sides are to a deal on issues like Iran's nuclear program, which the US and Israel vowed to halt when they launched the war on February 28, or the Strait of Hormuz, a vital waterway that Iran has all but closed in a bid to pressure the global economy.

-On Thursday, Tehran said it was examining the latest US proposals for ending the war.
+On Thursday, Tehran said it was examining the latest US proposals for ending the war delivered to it via Pakistan, which is serving as a mediator.

-Iranian Foreign Ministry spokesperson Esmail Baghaei said the Islamic Republic was reviewing messages from Pakistan, which is mediating peace negotiations, but Iran “has not yet reached a conclusion, and no response has been given to the US side,” Iranian state TV reported.

-The Trump administration has sent mixed messages on its strategy to end the war.
-The ceasefire and previous declarations that military operations were over have given way to new threats of bombing if Tehran does not accept a deal that allows for the resumption of oil and natural gas shipments disrupted by the conflict.
+Trump played down the exchange of fire between Iran and the US Navy on Thursday.
+In a phone call with a reporter for ABC, Trump called the retaliatory strikes against Iran “just a love tap.”
+He insisted the ceasefire is holding and a deal could come “any day,” but reiterated threats of bombing if Tehran does not accept a deal that allows for resumption of oil and natural gas shipments disrupted by the conflict.

-Trump reiterated those threats after Thursday's exchange of fire involving the US Navy.

 “They have to understand: If it doesn't get signed, they're going to have a lot of pain,” he told reporters in Washington.

-Asked how close the US was to a deal with Iran, Trump said: “It could happen any day,” but quickly added, “And it might not happen.”
+Iranian state media said the country's forces exchanged fire with “the enemy” on Qeshm Island in the Strait of Hormuz.
+It also reported loud noises and continuous defensive fire in western Tehran late Thursday night.

 The ceasefire between the US and Iran has largely held since April 8.
-In-person talks between the two countries, hosted by Pakistan last month, failed to reach an agreement to end the war that began Feb.
-28 when the US and Israel launched strikes against Iran.
+In-person talks between the two countries, hosted by Pakistan last month, failed to reach an agreement to end the war.

 Hours earlier, the US military said it had intercepted Iranian attacks on three Navy ships in the Strait of Hormuz Thursday night and “targeted Iranian military facilities responsible for attacking US forces.”